uc-python/advanced-python-datasci/README.md

 - Strong understanding of core Python concepts: variables, loops, conditionals, and functions
 - Some experience using Jupyter Notebooks or Jupyter Lab
-- Solid grasp of Pandas and how to use it for data manipulation: filtering, selecting, aggregating, sliciing (indexing), and updating.
+- Solid grasp of Pandas and how to use it for data manipulation: filtering, selecting, aggregating, slicing (indexing), and updating.
 - High-level understanding of modeling concepts: training and test data, model accuracy, and overfitting.

 ### Tentative Agenda